+Introduction

-The Judicial Council respectfully submits the attached Annual Report of Special Funds Expenditures for Fiscal Year 2011-2012 under the reporting requirements stated in Government Code section 77209(j) regarding the use of the Trial Court Improvement Fund.
-Also, though not required by statute, expenditures pertaining to the Judicial Administration Efficiency and Modernization Fund and Trial Court Trust Fund (TCTF) are included in the report, as well.In addition, though not required by statute, the report contains an addendum identifying funding from the Trial Court Trust Fund and the Trial Court Improvement Fund allocated to the courts through the supplemental funding process for statewide administrative and technology infrastructure services, as well as expenditures from the Trial Court Trust Fund in fiscal year 2011-2012 for statewide administrative and technology infrastructure projects and programs.
+Government Code section 77209(j)1 requires the Judicial Council to report to the Legislature annually on expenditures from the Trial Court Improvement Fund (TCIF).
+In accordance with the statutory requirement, the council submits this report to the Legislature.
+Though not required by statute, expenditures pertaining to the Judicial Administration Efficiency and Modernization Fund (Modernization Fund) are included in the report.
+In addition, though not required by statute, the report contains an addendum identifying funding from the Trial Court Trust Fund (TCTF) and the TCIF allocated to the courts through the supplemental funding process for statewide administrative and technology infrastructure services, as well as expenditures from the TCTF in fiscal year (FY) 2011-2012 for statewide administrative and technology infrastructure projects and programs.

+.